Jane Pratt: Personal life

 Pratt and actor/writer Andrew Shaifer have a daughter, Charlotte Jane (born December 2002).
 She was pregnant with twins, due in the summer of 2005, but she miscarried both that April.

+In popular culture

+An episode of MTV animated series Daria parodied Pratt through the character of Val, youth-obsessed editor of Val magazine.

+An episode of Girls featured a character with a similar appearance as Pratt named Jame, an editor of a confessional blog similar to a regular column on xoJane.